-Following its desire to reduce borrowing costs and its debt levels, the last Hariri Government submitted to Parliament, and, in June 2002, Parliament adopted a law authorizing the Government to engage in securitization transactions and mandating that the Government deposit the proceeds of any securitization transaction, as well as the revenues derived by the Government from specific sectors, such as telecommunications, tobacco, Casino du Liban and others, in a special account at BDL, dedicated to the payment, management and reduction of public debt.
+In June 2002, Parliament adopted a law authorizing the Government to engage in securitization transactions and mandating that the Government deposit the proceeds of any securitization transaction, as well as the revenues derived by the Government from specific sectors, such as telecommunications, tobacco, Casino du Liban and others, in a special account at BDL, dedicated to the payment, management and reduction of public debt.

-Prospective holders of notes should be aware that, to the extent the Government undertakes securitization transactions, future revenues from the assets or flows being transferred pursuant to any such transactions may no longer be available for the payment of interest and principal in respect of Notes.
+The Government has not engaged in any such transactions to date.
+However, prospective holders of notes should be aware that, to the extent the Government undertakes securitization transactions, future revenues from the assets or flows being transferred pursuant to any such transactions may no longer be available for the payment of interest and principal in respect of Notes.